edbee - Qt Editor Library v0.11.1

 Method definitions

-Seperate methods from eachother with 2 blank lines.
+Separate methods from each other with 2 blank lines.
 This improves the visible separation of method bodies.

 Ownership